d-eathrow/anonymousland/_items/Another guide.md

 - [Signal](https://signal.org) A great messenger for friends & family.
 Requires a phone number as it acts as a replacement to SMS / MMS.

 - [Session](https://getsession.org) Censorship-resistent messenger.
 A fork of Signal without the phone-number requirement.
 Session has built-in onion-routing.

+- [Matrix](https://matrix.org) Matrix provides a federated platform, which allows for anyone to host their own server, meaning that it is resistent to censorship.

 <br>